mykaelll87/aoc-2019/README.md

 # Advent of code
-This is the [Advent of code](https://adventofcode.com/2019/day/1/answer), but with bad technologies namely Powershell
+This is the [Advent of code](https://adventofcode.com), but with bad technologies

+# Technologies used, in order

+1. Powershell
+2. PHP